wigginslab/min-bench/README.md

 Todos
 -----
-* Create wiki for setup/instructions
+* Create simple websites based on information entered by user